mustafaturan/shift/README.md

 * Configurable with optioned plugable components
 * Comes with built-in execution timeout feature which cancels the execution by optioned timeout duration
+* Comes with built-in bucketted counter feature which counts the stats by given durationed buckets
 * Allows subscribing state change, failure and success events
 * Allows overriding the current state with callbacks
-* Allows adding reset timer which can be implemented using an exponential backoff algorithm or any other algorithm when needed
+* Allows overriding reset timer which can be implemented using an exponential backoff algorithm or any other algorithm when needed
+* Allows overriding counter which can allow using an external counter for managing the stats
 * Allows adding optional restrictors by execution like max concurrent runs

 ## Installation